 Voter turnout in the United States fluctuates in national elections.
-In recent decades, about 60% of the voting eligible population votes during presidential election years, and about 40% votes during midterm elections.
-Turnout is lower for odd year, primary and local elections.
-2020 had the highest turnout in over a century, and 2018 had the highest midterm turnout in over a century.
+In recent decades, about 60% of the voting eligible population votes during presidential election years and about 40% votes during midterm elections, with 2020 and 2018 marking the highest presidential and midterm turnout in over a century.

 https://e.infogram.com/voter_turnout-590?src=embedVoter Turnout 1789-2020noborder:none;allowfullscreen5507770

 By international standards, voter turnout in the U.S. is low.
 In countries with compulsory voting, like Australia, Belgium, and Chile, voter turnout hovered near 90% in the 2000s.
 Other countries, like Austria, Sweden, and Italy, experienced turnout rates near 80%.
 Overall, OECD countries experience turnout rates of about 70%.

 https://e.infogram.com/2014_voter_turnout?src=embedVoter Turnout Rates 2012-2020noborder:none;allowfullscreen55029110